Loading...

 It is recommended to use vcpkg, a Microsoft-supported package manager for open source software.
 Once you have vcpkg installed, you can install OMPL like so:

-vcpkg install omplapp
+vcpkg install ompl

-(Omit the app part if you only need the OMPL library.)
 Note that the vcpkg installation does not include Python bindings.